 Be clear and prepare.
 To make a powerful impression, draft a question or comment that hits the “three Cs”: concise, concrete, and compelling.
 Your goal is not to share a lot of information—it’s about piquing the interest of the person you’re talking to in order to further delve into the issue.
 In just a few sentences, make sure to:

 - Introduce yourself as a constituent and your role in the community (i.e. student, long-time community member, etc).

 - State why the issue matters and what’s at stake for the local community.

-- Make a specific “ask”—the action or stance you want the policymaker or candidate to take.
-If your goal is focused on getting them to take a specific position, frame it as a yes or no question.
-E.G. “Will you commit to…”.
-If it’s to get them saying what they will do on an issue, frame it directly “What actions will you take to…”
+- Make a specific “ask”—the action or stance you want the policymaker to take.
+If your goal is focused on getting them to take a specific position, frame it as a yes or no question. e.g. “Will you commit to…”.
+If it’s to get them to say what they will do on an issue, frame it directly “What actions will you take to…”

 Step 5: Follow up

 Find a way to follow up.
-Email the policymaker, candidate, or their staff a note thanking them, and send them any additional resources you have.
+Email the person you met with to thank them and send any additional resources you have.

 Ready to go above and beyond?

-Bonus points: Organize an online group or community event centered around engaging a policymaker or candidate and complete two Science Rising Challenge activities in one go!
-This could be something like organizing a Facebook Live Q&A or virtual forum with all your candidates.
+Bonus points: Organize an online group or community event centered around engaging a policymaker and complete two Science Rising Challenge activities in one go!
+This could be something like organizing a Facebook Live Q&A or virtual forum with local elected officials.
 Just remember that Science Rising is nonpartisan–events or activities can not endorse or support specific candidates for office.
-(For more, see our FAQ.)